Qawwali: Qawwali repertory

-The songs which constitute the qawwali repertoire are primarily in Persian, Urdu, Hindi, and Punjabi.
-There are some in Persian from the Mughal era, and a smattering in Saraiki and dialects of north India like Braj Bhasha and Awadhi.
-There is also qawwali in some regional languages but the regional language tradition is relatively obscure.
-Also, the sound of the regional language qawwali can be totally different from that of mainstream qawwali.
-This is certainly true of Chhote Babu Qawwal, whose style of singing is much closer to the Bengali Baul music than to the qawwali of Nusrat Fateh Ali Khan, for example.
+The songs which constitute the qawwali repertoire are primarily in Persian, Urdu, and Hindi, although Sufi poetry appears in local languages as well (including Punjabi, Saraiki, and dialects of northern India like Braj Bhasha and Awadhi.)
+The sound of regional language qawwali can be totally different from that of mainstream qawwali, as in the case of Chhote Babu Qawwal, whose style of singing is much closer to the Bengali Baul music than to the qawwali of Nusrat Fateh Ali Khan, for example.